 The Golden Gate Sausalito Ferry to the Ferry Building in San Francisco

 This ferry is run by the public Golden Gate Bridge District, which serves both ferry terminals in Marin County: Sausalito and Larkspur from its base at The Ferry Building.
 Click here for the Sausalito Ferry Schedule linking Sausalito to the Ferry Building (located where Market St. reaches the Embarcadero in San Francisco) and we also have a page listing Sausalito Ferry Ticket Prices.

-The Sausalito ferries now depart from Gate E behind The Ferry Building.
+As of March 30, 2023, the Sausalito ferries now once again depart from Gate B behind The Ferry Building, after ping-ponging between gates due to construction and pandemic-related factors..
 The video above shows a Golden Gate Ferry voyage from San Francisco to Sausalito.

 The Golden Gate Ferry website is here.
 In San Francisco, Sausalito Ferry tickets are sold from machines at the pier behind the Ferry Building (see photo below).
 In Sausalito they’re sold from machines located to the left (north) where the pier meets the parking lot.
 The ticket sales windows in San Francisco are no longer staffed, although the people at the pier are very pleasant and helpful when you ask questions.

 NEW!
 ONLINE TICKETS AVAILABLE FOR GOLDEN GATE FERRIES.
 On the Golden Gate Ferry (not Blue and Gold Ferries — see below) you have to buy your ticket before you board.
 Tickets are available from the ticket machines at the pier.
 You can also buy tickets online here.
 Online tickets are good on any Sausalito Golden Gate Ferry sailing between the Ferry Building and Sausalito, but are not accepted on the private Blue and Gold service to Fisherman’s Wharf.
 The Golden Gate Ferry tickets are good for 90 days from the date you buy them, but there are no refunds or exchanges for unused or unwanted tickets.